floforsthuber/WIOD_brexit.jl/README.md

 <br/>

-The original paper *Global Value Chains, Trade Shocks and Jobs: An Application to Brexit* was written by Hylke Vandenbussche, William Connell and Wouter Simons and can be accessed from the KU Leuven library via this [link](https://lirias.kuleuven.be/retrieve/535608).
+The original paper *Global Value Chains, Trade Shocks and Jobs: An Application to Brexit* was written by Hylke Vandenbussche, William Connell and Wouter Simons (2019) and can be accessed from the KU Leuven library via this [link](https://lirias.kuleuven.be/retrieve/535608).

 The entire input and output for this code is accessible via my [Google Drive](https://drive.google.com/drive/folders/18siumEZlDlu2N4TaKuEF4vds1VpMQJU-?usp=sharing).

-# Preliminary results
+# Results

 The following figures show the final figures obtained.
-My results coincide with most of the figures obtained by Vandenbussche, Connell and Simons, however, there are are sizeable differences in the loss of value added in both Brexit scenarios for the big European economies (DE, FR, IT).
+My results coincide with most of the figures obtained by *Vandenbussche, Connell and Simons (2019)*, however, there are are sizeable differences in the loss of value added in both Brexit scenarios for the big European economies (DE, FR, IT).

-***I think the problem lies in an alternative matching of the sectoral elasticities, hence, some more work is required.***
+***I suspect the problem lies in an alternative matching of the sectoral elasticities, hence, some more refinement is required.***

 Corresponds to figure 1 on page 28:
 ![Figure corresponds to figure 1 on page 28](https://raw.githubusercontent.com/forsthuber92/WIOD_brexit.jl/main/images/figure1.png)